fmlinks/fmlinks.github.io/_pages/about.md

 Research
 ======
-My research is at the exciting crossroads of Machine Learning, Computer Vision, and Medical Image Analysis.

 My research area is in artificial intelligence (AI) for Medical Image Analysis.
 Specifically, I focus on developing automatic pipeline for in-silico clinical trials (e.g., segmentation/domain adaptation/domain generalization/physics-informed neural networks, PINNs).

 I am looking for a Postdoctoral position in the later half of 2024; please feel free to contact me if you are interested!